aahmedfaraz/air-mouse/README.md

 **AirMouse is a project for AI Genesis Hackathon 2025 by lablab.ai.**

-Control your computer's cursor using hand gestures through your webcam.
+Control your computer's cursor using hand gestures through your webcam, no physical mouse required.
 All processing is done locally on your device for complete privacy and real-time performance.

 ## Team: Taurids